hiveeyes/terkin-datalogger/README.rst

 Introduction
 ============
-See `Getting started with the Hiveeyes MicroPython Datalogger`_.
+See `Getting started with the Terkin Datalogger`_.

 Download
 ========